 Prologue- Freed from the Abyss

 One of the smaller figures began to slowly approach the table like a graceful specter gliding across the creaky aged wooden floorboards.
-Their slender pale hands reached up to pull back the large black hood from their head, reveling a beautiful woman in her late thirties.
+Their slender pale hands reached up to pull back the large black hood from their head, revealing a beautiful woman in her late thirties.

-While still chanting lowly along with the others, she opened up the ebony colored leather bound book, and began flipping through the yellowed pages until she came across the one she desired.
-The page revealed a sinister looking sigil with a circle around it, right next to a baleful sounding incantation, written long ago in a forgotten time.
+While still chanting lowly along with the others, she opened up the ebony-colored leather-bound book and began flipping through the yellowed pages until she came across the one she desired.
+The page revealed a sinister-looking sigil with a circle around it, right next to a baleful-sounding incantation written long ago in a forgotten time.

 Once she finished the drawing, she held up a sharp glistening silver dagger with a black handle, bejeweled with dazzling rubies and an inverted pentagram at the hilt.
-Without hesitation, she used it to slowly slice open her palm, letting her thick crimson blood drip down in small rivulets upon the eldritch looking drawing.
+Without hesitation, she used it to slowly slice open her palm, letting her thick crimson blood drip down in small rivulets upon the eldritch-looking drawing.

 Suddenly, a black shadowed mist began to form.
 It swirled across the floor before her.
 Her eyes widened with fear, yet she spoke louder and with more power in her voice.
-As the ashen mist rapidly became thicker, a large wicked looking creature slowly emerged from its harrowing sea of darkness.
+As the ashen mist rapidly became thicker, a large wicked-looking creature slowly emerged from its harrowing sea of darkness.

 At first, all she could see was the towering silhouette of a man with sharp black horns on his head and large, onyx, dragon-like wings protruding from his back.
 As he slowly arose to his full monstrous height, strands of thick silky black hair draped over his pale face, flowing down his muscular torso, and reached to his waist.
-Long black claws dangled from his finger tips, making him look every inch as lethal as he was.
+Long black claws dangled from his fingertips, making him look every inch as lethal as he was.

 Imposingly, he stood there, now revealing his handsome face from behind the curtain of raven locks.
 He gazed at the woman who was still chanting the unbinding spell with thanks and admiration for her bravery within his fierce golden ember-like eyes.
-The sorceresses lovely but anxious green eyes gazed back into his with uncertainty but also determination.
+The sorceress’s lovely but anxious green eyes gazed back into his with uncertainty but also determination.

 However, unbeknownst to them both, there was another predator lurking in the room that night.
-He was not a strong ferocious demon, but rather a sly wickedly cunning man, with a different agenda of his own.
+He was not a strong ferocious demon, but rather a sly wickedly cunning man with a different agenda of his own.
 His hood shrouded the look of detestation for the demon who stood before him.
 Malice tainted his face and twisted his sharp features.
-He stealthily slunk over towards the beast, unseen like a venomous snake slithering in the night, and slowly pulled a poisoned obsidian dagger out from the loose sleeve of his dark cloak.
+He stealthily slunk over towards the beast unseen like a venomous snake slithering in the night, and slowly pulled a poisoned obsidian dagger out from the loose sleeve of his dark cloak.

 He was careful not to make a sound as he lifted the enchanted poisonous weapon over his head, ready to strike.
 The shiny dagger flashed iridescently under the colorful moonbeams and candlelight as he swiftly lunged at the demon, thrusting the weapon towards him with all his might.
-The man had been aiming for the demon’s heart, however, right before impact, the demon sensed his presence and tried to quickly leap out of the way.
+The man had been aiming for the demon’s heart, however, right before impact the demon sensed his presence and tried to quickly leap out of the way.
 A deep vicious sounding growl came from the menacing beast as the man missed his target, accidentally plunging the flashing dagger deep into the demon’s shoulder.

 The demon let out a loud, otherworldly, blood-curdling roar at the man.
-The powerful infernal sound shook the walls, and brought the other mages trembling to their knees.
+The powerful infernal sound shook the walls and brought the other mages trembling to their knees.

 The room was quickly emptied.
 Everyone had managed to frantically scramble out of the building as fast as they could in a panicked frenzy.
 The demon was left standing alone in a strange unfamiliar world, disoriented and growling in excruciating pain.
 In his bewildered dizzying state, he struggled pitifully to remove the poisonous dagger from his painful bleeding shoulder.

-Once he finally managed to firmly grip the hilt, he forcefully ripped it from his flesh, leaving behind a gaping black oozing wound, with little black veins only just beginning to form around the edges.
+Once he finally managed to firmly grip the hilt, he forcefully ripped it from his flesh, leaving behind a gaping black oozing wound with little black veins only just beginning to form around the edges.
 The darkened wound was a stark contrast on his ivory skin.

-Out from its swirling darkness emerged an enormous snarling wolf-like creature with incandescent golden eyes, much like the demons own.
-It’s black fur was bristled, and it had sharp bear-like claws protruding from massive paws.
-Razor sharp teeth hung from it’s sinister gaping maw, and a fleshless area on it’s right side exposed it’s jagged ribs, giving it a menacing undead appearance.
+Out from its swirling darkness emerged an enormous snarling wolf-like creature with incandescent golden eyes much like the demons own.
+Its black fur was bristled and it had sharp bear-like claws protruding from massive paws.
+Razor-sharp teeth hung from its sinister gaping maw and a fleshless area on its right side exposed its jagged ribs, giving it a menacing undead appearance.

 The demon smiled with relief, then said something to the undead wolf in an unearthly language.
 He gently cooed at it in a deep voice while slowly walking over.
 He knelt down and softly stroked it behind the ear.
-The wolf was bewildered by it’s strange new and colorful surroundings, but was also happy to see it’s master, and began lightly licking the demon’s face.
+The wolf was bewildered by its strange new and colorful surroundings, but was also happy to see its master and began lightly licking the demon’s face.

 He carefully paced over and crouched down in front of her dying figure.
 Their eyes locked gazes, and emerald green clashed with fiery gold.
-Hers were filled with fear and pain, his with curiosity.
+Hers were filled with fear and pain.
+His with curiosity.

 “A-Azathoth?”
 She helplessly tried to sputter out his name while weakly reaching for him.
 “Th-The sp-pell actually w-worked?”
 She trembled as she spoke in a language which he could not yet understand.

-He gently grabbed her hand with his large clawed one, and watched as her life began to slowly fade away.
-The light died in those beautiful green eyes, while her last breath escaped her.
-Her soul fell into the icy grip of deaths unsympathetic hands, dragging her down into great everlasting darkness.
+He gently grabbed her hand with his large clawed one and watched as her life began to slowly fade away.
+The light died in those beautiful green eyes while her last breath escaped her.
+Her soul fell into the icy grip of death’s unsympathetic hands, dragging her down into great everlasting darkness.

 He reached out and caressed her cold pale face, remorseful that he wasn’t able to thank her for setting him free.
 And that’s when he suddenly realized that he had made one very grave mistake by accidentally killing her.